Tjoosten/Security-Checklists/Security-Advisories.md

-# Securty risk levels defined
+# Security risk levels defined

 The following information explains how the criticality level as a general guideline for determining security risk levels.